maoberlehner/markus-oberlehner-net/content/blog/exploratory-tdd.md

 One technique I've used with decent success lately in such situations, is exploratory coding.
 The way I do it, is to start hacking and playing around with the code similar to “normal”, non test driven coding.
 There are two major differences tough.

 1. **I don't care about code quality at all.** Usually when writing code, I'm trying to do my best to keep the code clean and DRY.
 But not so when I'm doing exploratory coding – quite the opposite.
 Oftentimes I intentionally write WET code to see patterns emerge.
 What counts in this phase of programming is, that I get a feeling for the requirements of the implementation.
 The end result is not necessarily a working implementation, but an idea of how a possible implementation could look like.
-2. **I throw away the initial code.** After the first phase of getting a feeling for whats needed to solve the problem at hand, I delete (or at least comment out) the code I've written so far.
+2. **I throw away the initial code.** After the first phase of getting a feeling for what's needed to solve the problem at hand, I delete (or at least comment out) the code I've written so far.

 After I've gathered enough knowledge about the problem – and I feel ready to start with *real* TDD – I write my first test.
 Some might argue that this defeats one of the major advantages of TDD, which is that it guides you to come up with a rather simple solution to a problem.
 But in my experience so far, because I try to ignore the implementation details of the code I've written during the exploration phase, TDD still enables me to write simple code.